Weng Hongyang

 Weng Hongyang (翁泓阳 (Wēng Hóngyáng); born 18 June 1999) is a Chinese badminton player.
 He won his first BWF World Tour title at the 2019 Lingshui China Masters.
+He was part of China winning team in the 2024 Thomas Cup.

 Career

 Early career

 Weng entered the Fuzhou Sports School in 2006, and later the Fujian Sports School in 2009.
 He joined the provincial sports team in March 2011, and entered the national team in March 2018.
 In 2019, he won the Lingshui China Masters, defeating Liu Haichao in straight games in the final.

 2020–2021

 In November 2020, he won the men's singles title of the China National Championships.
 Weng was part of the Fujian winning team at the 2021 National Games of China.

 2022

 In the Korea Open, Weng was promoted from the reserves list to enter the main draw.
 He defeated home favorite Heo Kwang-hee in the first round, and defeated Malaysians Cheam June Wei and Ng Tze Yong to reach the semi-finals.
 There, he defeated Denmark's Victor Svendsen to reach his career's maiden World Tour Super 500 final.
 In the final, he defeated Indonesia's Jonatan Christie to win his career's biggest title, despite being one game down and trailing 16–19 in the second.
 It was his career's biggest win.

-In the Asian Championships, Weng was successfully qualified for the main draw.
+In the Asian Championships, Weng qualified for the main draw.
 He defeated former World No.1 Srikanth Kidambi and Olympic bronze medalist Anthony Sinisuka Ginting to enter the semi-finals.
 However, he was defeated by eventual champion Lee Zii Jia in straight games.
 Despite this, he still won a bronze medal, which was his first medal from a major tournament.